How to Use Silicon Valley Express Lanes

 Where Can I Enter and Exit the Silicon Valley Express Lanes?As you approach an Express Lane you will see a series of signs in the median indicating the oncoming express lane, hours of operation, and the current toll rate.
 All signs are similar to any freeway sign, except for the current toll rate sign which is digital and changes depending on the toll rate.
 You will also see two-foot wide double white solid lines, and signs reminding drivers not to cross the double white lines.

 When driving southbound on I-880, you may enter the express lane in Milpitas, south of Dixon Landing Road where you will see the first overhead Express Lanes FasTrak® sign.
 Solo drivers with a FasTrak® transponder risk being cited by California Highway Patrol for a carpool violation if they enter the carpool-only section prior to the first FasTrak® sign.
-As you continue westbound on SR 237 toward Mountain View, the double white lines will end west of the North First Street exit.
+As you continue westbound on SR 237 toward Mountain View, the double white lines will end west of the Zanker Road on-ramp.
 Toll paying drivers will have until Lawrence Expressway to exit the express lane before it becomes an HOV/carpool lane once again.

 When driving eastbound on SR 237, you may enter the express lane halfway between North First Street and Zanker Road where you will see the first overhead Express Lanes FasTrak® sign.
 Solo drivers with a FasTrak® transponder risk being cited by California Highway Patrol for a carpool violation if they enter the carpool-only section prior to the first FasTrak® sign.